 Each module is designed to total about 25 hours of instruction.
 Through its demonstrations and projects, SoSC introduces students to new ideas in science, engineering and technology, as well as to the scientific method and research practices.
 The curriculum also explores urban planning, sustainability and healthy urban living.

 Science of Smart Cities piloted July 2012 as a summer program on NYU-Poly’s campus.
-It has continued at other school campuses and institutions, including:
+It has continued at other school campuses and institutions in New York City and has recently developed a partnership abroad in Malaysia

-Thanks to the financial support Deutsche Bank Americas Foundation, National Grid and the Joanna S. Rose Fund, Science of Smart Cities has continued to deliver innovative programming to NYC-based STEM communities.
+Thanks to the financial support Deutsche Bank Americas Foundation, National Grid, Consolidated Edison, The Daniel and Joanna S. Rose Fund, and Forest City Ratner Companies, Science of Smart Cities has continued to deliver innovative programming to NYC-based STEM communities.